cakeslob/Remora-docs/docs/source/hardware/nucleo446.rst

 =========================================================

 There are serveral varations of the Arduino W5500 Ethernet Shield, there are several versions of firmware to reflect these differences.
-The W5500 Ethernet Shields are not *directly* compatiable with the CNC Shield, so some minor modifactions may be required depending on which W5500 Ethernet you are using.
+The W5500 Ethernet Shields are not *directly* compatiable with the CNC Shield, so some minor modifaction/pin-relocation depending on which W5500 Ethernet you are using.

 * **NOTE:** Many Arduino W5500 Ethernet Shields to not include a low profile Ethernet port.
 It may be required that you use the stacking Arduino Headers to raise your CNC Shield enough to clear the Ethernet Port